 Queens town is beautiful, but a real tourist show

 I recommend staying in the Arrowtown area, just near Queenstown.
 There is a wonderful resort there called Millbrook.
 I have stayed there several times.
-Not inexpensive, but reasonable. over 6 years ago
+Not inexpensive, but reasonable. about 7 years ago

 - Kawarau bridge for bungee jumping